RuleML/Test-Rebase/README.md

 ----------------------------
 1. Update your local clone from the ruleml remote.([2])

     $ git pull ruleml master

+2. Modify your local clone:
-2. Make your changes in your usual working environment (eclipse, oXygen, ...), commit frequently, using messages that are helpful to you,([4], [6])
+a) Make your changes in your usual working environment (plain text eclipse, oXygen, ...), and test your modifications
+b) Optional: If you add or delete files or folders, use

+    $ git add -A

+c) Commit frequently, using messages that are helpful to you,([4], [6])

     $ git commit -a

-    test, repeat, ..., but do NOT push to your public fork.
-    If you add or delete files or folders, use

-    $ git add -A

-    before you commit.
-End with a commit.
+d) repeat a-c, or continue to the next step.

-3. When your fix is finished (or far enough along that you want some review), update your repository from the ruleml repo online.([2])
+3. When your fix is finished (or far enough along that you want some review), update your repository (again) from the ruleml repo online.([2]) This time, instead of using "pull" (which is a shortcut for "fetch-merge"), we will use "fetch-rebase.
+  Rebase is an alternative to merge that re-writes history regarding the order and granularity of commits.

+a) Fetch from the central RuleML repository:

     $ git fetch ruleml master

+b) If nothing was fetched, and you made only one or a few commits, you may continue with step 4.
+   Otherwise, rebase interactively:

+    $ git rebase -i ruleml/master

-    There may be conflicts from this pull that need to be resolved at this point.
+c) There may be conflicts from this fetch-rebase that need to be resolved at this point.
 To avoid such conflicts, maintain communication with other contributors to avoid simultaneously modifying the same portion of the website.
 The github issue-tracker can be used for this purpose.

-4. Use rebase to reorder your commits to occur on top of everybody else's.
-   The -i option allows you to interactively clean up your commits.([5])

-    $ git rebase -i ruleml/master

-5. Push your commits to your remote fork.([2])
+4. Push your commits to your remote fork.([2])

     $ git push origin

-6. Login to your Github account to verify that everything got uploaded OK, then submit a pull request to RuleML/Test-Rebase from your Github account.
+5. Login to your Github account and perform the following:
+a) verify that everything got uploaded OK
+b) submit a pull request to RuleML/Test-Rebase from your Github account.

-7. The RuleML maintainer and/or other developers will make comments on your pull-request if anything needs to be changed.
+6. The RuleML maintainer and/or other developers will make comments on your pull-request if anything needs to be changed.
-You can push new commit to your local fork and they will automatically be added to the pull-request.
+You can push new commits to your local fork and they will automatically be added to the pull-request.
-If your submission is accepted, your commits will be add to the central RuleML/Text-rebase repository.
+If your pull-request is accepted, your commits will be add to the central RuleML/Text-rebase repository.
-It will then be propagated to all forks when Step #1 or Step #3 is executed by any user.
+They will then be propagated to other forks when Step #1 or Step #3 is executed by any user.
+The RuleML repository will not make announcements of modifecations or create pull-requests.

-Alternative to 3 & 4:
-If you are feeling very confident, then you could replace the fetch-rebase sequence with simply

-    $ git pull ruleml master

-Why is this risky?
-If someone else has pushed to ruleml since your last pull, these changes may conflict with yours.
-Doing a fetch is a cautious way to obtain these changes without attempting a merge.
-If the fetch doesn't fetch anything, then you could push to origin without bothering with rebase (provided you don't care about squashing your commits.)

-Why is squashing with rebase a good idea?
-The recommended practice for Git is to commit often (many times a day) and push less often (typically once a day, or at natural breaks).
-If a revert is ever needed, it is easier to review one comprehensive message per push, rather than many separate short messages.
-Rebase allows you to generate such a comprehensive message by simply concatenating all the little commit messages.

-Finally, if someone did push since your last pull, the repo history will display a side loop for your push, rather than a linear history.
-A nonlinear history is more challenging to unravel.

 GUI Clients
 -----------